red5-server/website/README.md

-# red5
+# horsepower

-This is the code for the red5 http server website.
+This is the code for the horsepower http server website.

 ## Project setup
 ```